Arkanii/symfony-website-docker/README.md

 ## Whats's inside ? :monocle_face:

 - Caddy : https://caddyserver.com/v2
-- php-fpm
+- PHP-FPM
-- mariaDB
+- MariaDB
 - phpMyAdmin : Open `https://localhost:8888` to access it ( User: root | No password ( for the moment :scream: ))

 ## Credits

-Created by Théo Frison, inspired and taken in part from https://github.com/dunglas/symfony-docker.
+Created by Théo Frison, inspired and taken for some parts from https://github.com/dunglas/symfony-docker.